Language and education

 • Jan D. ten Thije (UU) – Professor Emeritus Intercultural Communication and supervisor sub-project 1

-• Madison Steele (UU) – PhD candidate
+• Madison Steele (UU) – PhD candidate, sub-project 1

-• Kimberly (UU) – PhD candidate
+• Kimberly Naber (UU) – PhD candidate, sub-project 3

 • Trenton Hagar (UU) – Researcher and supervisor sub-project 3